neovim/nvimdev.nvim/README.md

 Neovim has a pretty large code base and is full of Vim's rich and mysterious history.
 I have little knowledge of either and [wrote a script][gist] to help me get around and automate some things.
-People have shown interest in using it, so it's now a plugin that will make maintenance.
+People have shown interest in using it, so it's now a plugin that will make maintenance easier.

 ## Installation